jayoung/pamlWrapper/README.md

 I'm making these scripts public.
 Use them as you like, but please acknowledge me in any publication arising from their use, and it would make me happy if you let me know they were useful.

+Default behaviour is to generate a tree from the alignment (using PHYML), but starting Nov 15, 2022, there is a `--usertree` option, allowing a user-specified tree as input for PAML.

 If you find bugs/problems or see room for improvement, you can submit an issue via [github](https://github.com/jayoung/pamlWrapper) or you can just email me.

 # Instructions